-Furthermore, though the prison system was not as strong a feature of the legislative discourse during this phase of the Northern Irish conflict. the internal penal system still displayed gendered disparities.
-Armagh jail was the facility used for female prisoners at the time (replaced by Mourne House in HMP Maghaberry in 1986), however it had not substantially altered from the paternalistic ethos of a penal institution that had previously functioned to house socially vulnerable minor offenders.
-238 Not only was the facility ill-prepared but also vastly overcrowded due to the vast influx of detainees through internment and the scheduled offences system.
+Furthermore, though the prison system was not as strong a feature of the legislative discourse during this phase of the Northern Irish conflict, the internal penal system still displayed gendered disparities.
+Armagh jail was the facility used for female prisoners at the time (replaced by Mourne House in HMP Maghaberry in 1986), however it had not substantially altered from the paternalistic ethos of a penal institution that had previously functioned to house socially vulnerable minor offenders (Carlen, 1988; McCafferty, 1981).
+Not only was the facility ill-prepared but also vastly over-crowded due to the vast influx of detainees through internment and the scheduled offences system.
 The conditions were exacerbated by the fact that the prison had to be shared but segregated by male and female detainees due to the overflow of prisoners from HMP Crumlin Road (a male prison located in Belfast), who remained in Armagh until 1973.
-The men were housed on the ground floor of one wing, while the females on the ground floor of another.239 Due to the introduction of male prisoners in the jail, the women prisoners were confined to recreational facilities on one floor, a small room for all female detainees.
+The men were housed on the ground floor of one wing, while the females on the ground floor of another (Corcoran, 2013).
+Due to the introduction of male prisoners in the jail, the women prisoners were confined to recreational facilities on one floor, a small room for all female detainees.
 The introduction of the Special Category Status to female paramilitary prisoners also displayed a gender disparity, as the implementation was introduced later than in the male establishments and in an uneven and tenuous form.
 The official tolerance for the women's political structures was tempered by trivialising their objectives and assumptions about their capacity to limit their political development through ideological and behavioural deterrents.
-This was done for example through the education and training programme available to the female detainees, which consisted of 'remedial subjects' 240 including cooking, needlecrafts and laundry - a curriculum that portrays the oppressive perception regarding what was appropriate for women.
-When the women challenged this through confrontation, the use of force was officially endorsed by authorities as a 'legitimate, appropriate and efficient mode of restoring order'.241
+This was done for example through the education and training programme available to the female detainees, which consisted of "remedial subjects" (Northern Ireland Prison Service, 1977, p.
+15) including cooking, needlecrafts and laundry - a curriculum that portrays the oppressive perception regarding what was appropriate for women (Dobash, Dobash, & Gutteridge, 1986).
+When the women challenged this through confrontation, the use of force was officially endorsed by authorities as a "legitimate, appropriate and efficient mode of restoring order" (Corcoran, 2003, p.
+41).
+This echoes the larger pattern found that female detainees were charged more regularly and given proportionately greater punishments for lesser infractions against the prison regulations, in comparison to male prisoners (Home Office, 1995).
+Hence in essence, the women were punished for objecting to the demeaning and paternalistic roles and capabilities placed upon them by prison authorities.